opoupeney/DreamFaceDoc/guides.rst

 =============================  =============================================================  ========================
 Name                           Application name                                               String
 Title                          Application title                                              String Template                       Application template name.
-Initially you have 3 templates:     String from drop-down list
+Initially you have one template:    String from drop-down list
-                               for simple application, for web site and for demo application
+                               SimpleApplication
 =============================  =============================================================  ========================

 After clicking *Save* button at the top right of the *Create a new application* area, new application is created with default values, for example, there will already be a *Home* screen (highlighted in **bold**):